 Sanday and Headlam refer to Ballerini’s edition of Ambrosiaster rather than to Migne’s, as does Cranfield.
 But, one wonders if the indirect citation of Ambrosiaster through these other authors derives, at least in part, from dynamics like those here that make the references of previous scholars rather more obscure.

-The latest issue of the Bulletin for Biblical Research recently arrived and contains:
+The Bulletin for Biblical Research 24, no. 4 contains:

 - John C. Poirier, “An Ontological Definition of ‘Canon’?”

 - Jason S. DeRouchie, “The Heart of YHWH and His Chosen One in 1 Samuel 13:14”